Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: Assessment of i -DMFT

 \subsection{Ground state energy}

 The central goal of i-DMFT is to obtain a good approximation of the ground state energy at mean-field cost over the course of a molecular deformation.
 Earlier publications \cite{WangBaerends22-PRL, WangWangSheng2021, Irimia2023-correlation, Irimia2023-open-shell, Liu2024-halogen, Hu2024-dispersion, Liu2025-halides} proved this to be successful in small molecules, including H$_2$ and N$_2$, with a sensible choice for the parameters $\kappa$ and $b$.
-Our results, using the cc-pVDZ basis set, confirm this, as shown in the energy curves in Figs.~\ref{fig:h2_idmft_e_tot} and \ref{fig:n2_idmft_e_tot} and Tabs.~\ref{tab:h2_idmft} and \ref{tab:n2_idmft}.
+Our results, using the cc-pVDZ basis set, confirm this, as shown in the energy curves in Figs.~\ref{fig:h2_idmft_e_tot} and \ref{fig:n2_idmft_e_tot} and Tabs.~\ref{tab:h2_idmft} and \ref{tab:n2_idmft}. {We note here that it was not possible to run CASSCF calculations for N$_2$ with all valence electrons active, while formally, all electrons and orbitals are active in i-DMFT.
+This discrepancy may lead to a different description of dynamic correlation between the two methods.}

 On the other hand, they highlight that $\kappa$ and $b$ obtained through a linear fit of the $\Ecum$--$\Sph$ curve as in Sec.~\ref{sec:assess-cc} do not lead to a good approximation of the absolute value of the energy.
 The systematic underestimation demonstrates that the i-DMFT functional is not variational and, in particular, that Eq.~\eqref{eq:Ecum-inequality} is not fulfilled.
 The results for H$_2$ and N$_2$ from the restricted Hartree-Fock (RHF) method illustrate the shortcomings of the unaltered mean-field approach in strongly correlated systems: while a sensible approximation is found in the regime of weak correlation around equilibrium, RHF overestimates the total energy at large $R$ considerably.
-The unrestricted Hartree-Fock method can improve the performance in terms of energy, however, at the cost of spin contamination in the minimizer.
+The unrestricted Hartree-Fock method can improve the performance in terms of energy, however, this comes at the cost of spin contamination in the minimizer.